EnigmaCurry/arch-ppa/README.md

 	Server = file:///home/ryan/git/arch-ppa/ryan
 	SigLevel = Required TrustedOnly

 This is the full path to the ryan repository just created.
+Replace the name in brackets with your chosen repository name and use the path appropriate for your machine.
 Run `pacman -Sy` and you should see pacman synchronize with the new repository name.
-Alternatively, upload the directory to a webserver and share it with all your friends.
+Alternatively, upload the directory to a webserver to share it with all your friends.

 The SigLevel option specifies how pacman should trust our repository. `Required TruestedOnly` is a strict rule that the key must be in the local pacman keyring and be assigned a trust level.
 Pacman will usually download the key without a problem, but you will still need to locally sign the key to trust it.

+See the next section if you're having problems with package signatures not working.

 Mini gpg tutorial
 -----------------